peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 - When you use a primitive value like `"hello world"` as an `object` by referencing a property or method (e.g., `a.toUpperCase()` in the previous snippet), JS automatically "boxes" the value to its object wrapper counterpart (hidden under the covers)
     - A `string` value can be wrapped by a `String` object, a `number` can be wrapped by a `Number` object, and a `boolean` can be wrapped by a `Boolean` object
     - For the most part, you don't need to worry about or directly use these object wrapper forms of the values -- prefer the primitive value forms in practically all cases and JavaScript will take care of the rest for you

+# Functions

+**functions never "belong" to objects**, so **saying that a function that just happens to be accessed on an object reference is automatically a "method" seems a bit of a stretch of semantics**.

+- It *is* true that **some functions have `this` references in them**, and that ***sometimes* these `this` references refer to the object reference at the call-site**
+    - But this usage really does not make that function any more a "method" than any other function, as `this` is dynamically bound at run-time, at the call-site, and thus its relationship to the object is indirect, at best
+- Every time you access a property on an object, that is a **property access**, regardless of the type of value you get back
+    - If you *happen* to get a function from that property access, it's not magically a "method" at that point.
+There's nothing special (outside of possible implicit `this` binding as explained earlier) about a function that comes from a property access
+        ```js
+        function foo() {
+            console.log( "foo" );
+        }

+        var someFoo = foo;	// variable reference to `foo`

+        var myObject = {
+            someFoo: foo
+        };

+        foo;				// function foo(){..}
+        someFoo;			// function foo(){..}
+        myObject.someFoo;	// function foo(){..}
+        ```

+        - `someFoo` and `myObject.someFoo` are just two separate references to the same function, and neither implies anything about the function being special or "owned" by any other object
+            - If `foo()` above was defined to have a `this` reference inside it, that `myObject.someFoo` *implicit binding* would be the **only** observable difference between the two references.
+Neither reference really makes sense to be called a "method"
+- **"function" and "method" are interchangeable in JavaScript**

 # Converting Between Types